tytydraco/yessleep/out/Something_Visits_The_Sentinelese_From_the_Sea_I_Wish_I_Didnt_Know_That_Part_3.md

 I could hear the blood rushing through my ears as the conversation came to an end.
 This was too much.
 Was there something more to Setu that meets the eye?
 Either way, the treasure I had been hunting for was now within my grasp, and something inside me, something in my gut, told me I was right.
 I got my journal and began scribbling like a madman until I was sure I had written down every part of the conversation I had just had.
 And then?
-I began reading it over and over again.
+I started reading it over and over again.